AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 To add reports to your board, click the drop-down at the upper right corner of your board window and click Add Report.
 The report you create in this way is associated to your dashboard.

-**Note**
+>[!NOTE]
+>
-The reports you create by clicking Add on the upper right corner of Reports page, are added to your default dashboard.
+>The reports you create by clicking Add on the upper right corner of Reports page, are added to your default dashboard.

 **Shared reports**